Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Introduction

 In classical indirect methods, the solution to the TPBVP is typically found using the shooting method.
-This involves providing an initial guess for the costate, integrating the dynamics under the primer vector control law, and updating the initial costate based on first-order information and a function of the terminal point error.
-This approach can be implemented in a single-shooting form, which tends to exhibit high sensitivity to the initial guess and poor convergence robustness \cite{JIANG2012245,CHI2020,GUO2012}.
-Alternatively, it can be implemented in a multiple-shooting fashion, which has been shown to improve convergence robustness by distributing the sensitivities across multiple points along the trajectory \cite{SIDHOUMJGCD2024,Pierson1994}.
-However, this approach increases the dimensionality of the problem to be solved by the nonlinear programming (NLP) solver.
-Both approaches, however, are not effective for numerically solving state-path constrained problems.
-In fact, the necessary conditions derived from indirect methods for state-path constrained problems divide the trajectory into a series of constrained and unconstrained sub-arcs, solving each sub-arc as a separate TPBVP while satisfying transversality conditions \cite{Hartl1995,Speyer1968,Bryson1975}.
-This approach is not easily implemented due to two main drawbacks: 1) it requires \textit{a priori} knowledge of the sub-arc structure (e.g., number of sub-arcs and their durations); and 2) it leads to discontinuities at the corners, where the costate and/or the Hamiltonian experience jumps.
-Recent works have attempted to incorporate state-path constraints into pure indirect methods, including 1) smoothing approach across constraint corner discontinuities \cite{OguriCDCIndirect,Oguri2022PrimerVector} using activation functions \cite{SONG2023424,Clevert2015,Timmons2020,Calafiore2020}, and 2) interior penalty function methods \cite{Nurre2025}.
+This approach can be implemented in a single-shooting form, which tends to exhibit high sensitivity to the initial guess and poor convergence robustness \cite{JIANG2012245}.
+Alternatively, it can be implemented in a multiple-shooting fashion, which has been shown to improve convergence robustness by distributing the sensitivities across multiple points along the trajectory \cite{SIDHOUMJGCD2024}.
+Both approaches, however, face challenges when numerically solving state-path constrained problems.
+In fact, the necessary conditions derived from indirect methods for state-path constrained problems divide the trajectory into a series of constrained and unconstrained sub-arcs, solving each sub-arc as a separate TPBVP while satisfying transversality conditions \cite{Hartl1995,Bryson1975}.
+This approach is not easily implemented due to two main drawbacks: 1) it requires \textit{a priori} knowledge of the sub-arc structure (e.g., number of sub-arcs and their durations); and 2) optimality conditions for state-path constraint problems lead to discontinuities at the corners, where the costate and/or the Hamiltonian experience jumps, which complicate numerical implementation.
+Recent works have attempted to incorporate state-path constraints into pure indirect methods, including 1) smoothing approach across constraint corner discontinuities \cite{Oguri2022PrimerVector,OguriCDCIndirect} using activation functions, and 2) interior penalty function methods \cite{Nurre2025}.
 However, the first approach is limited to path constraints that explicitly depend on the control vector, while the latter leads to multi-point boundary value problems (MPBVPs) with hundreds of shooting segments, due to the sensitivity near the constraint boundaries.